LukeDS-it/LukeDS-it.github.io/_posts/2020-06-23-reacting-to-change-microservices.md

 > Elastic: react to variable loads in the same way

-and we can achieve this via the means of making it
+Finally, in its fourth point, the manifesto suggests that if we want to make all three possible, our system should be

 > Message-driven

+The Reactive manifesto was born because the current expectations of programs by users have changed in the course of the past years, and the old architectures do not suit well the model.

-Let's think at the usual monolith model.
+Let's think at the usual monolithic model:

 As the core business of a company grows, so does the application(s) that hold it together.
-When offering new core services, more functionalities are added to the ones already existing and it's not rare that something that was supposed to be "simple" and "used in only one occasion" is instead reused, made to grow and in the end everyone who has worked on that project loses track of what happened, and the outcome is a monolith, that nobody wants to touch ever again.
+When offering new core services, more functionalities will be added to the ones that already exist, and it's not rare that something that was supposed to be "simple" and "used in only one occasion" is instead reused, made to grow and in the end everyone who has worked on that project loses track of what happened, and the outcome is a monolith, that nobody wants to touch ever again.